bioconda/bioconda-recipes/.github/PULL_REQUEST_TEMPLATE.md

 Everyone has access to the following BiocondaBot commands, which can be given in a comment:

-  * `@BiocondaBot please update` causes the BiocondaBot to merge the master branch into a PR.
+  * `@BiocondaBot please update`
+    <br/>causes the BiocondaBot to merge the master branch into a PR.
-  * `@BiocondaBot please add label` adds the `please review & merge` label.
+  * `@BiocondaBot please add label`
+    <br/>adds the `please review & merge` label.
-  * `@BiocondaBot please fetch artifacts` posts links to packages and docker containers built by the CI system.
+  * `@BiocondaBot please fetch artifacts`
+    <br/>posts links to packages and docker containers built by the CI system.
-     You can use this to test packages locally before merging.
+    <br/>You can use this to test packages locally before merging.
   * Comments from non-members that include `@bioconda/<team>` will be automatically reposted to notify the addressed team.

 For members of the Bioconda project, the following command is also available:

  * `@BiocondaBot please merge`
-   uploads built packages/containers and merges a PR.
+   <br/>uploads built packages/containers and merges a PR.
 Someone must approve a PR first!
-   This has the benefit of not wasting CI build time required by manually merging PRs.
+   <br/>This has the benefit of not wasting CI build time required by manually merging PRs.
 </details>